-French is taught from the start of KS2, using specialist teachers on a rolling cycle.
-Children begin developing oral and aural skills and soon develop reading and writing skills.
+French is taught from the start of KS2.
+Children begin developing oral skills and soon develop reading and writing skills.

 The aim is to develop a love for learning another language through listening, speaking, reading and writing.
 We aim to create a desire to extend their knowledge of languages further as they move through the Key Stage.
 Children learn about language in the context of culture.